Asheville North Carolina

 Asheville is in the "Greenville-Spartanburg-Asheville-Anderson" television DMA and the "Asheville" radio ADI for the city's radio stations.[147]

-The primary television station in Asheville is ABC affiliate WLOS-TV Channel 13, with studios in Biltmore Park and a transmitter on Mount Pisgah.
-Other stations licensed to Asheville include WUNF, a PBS (UNC-TV) station on Channel 33 and The CW affiliate WYCW on Channel 62.
-Asheville is also served by the Upstate South Carolina stations of WYFF Channel 4 (NBC), WSPA-TV Channel 7 (CBS), WHNS-TV Channel 21 (FOX), MyNetworkTV station WMYA Channel 40 and 3ABN station Channel 41.
-SCETV PBS affiliates from the Upstate of South Carolina are generally not carried on cable systems in the North Carolina portion of the DMA, though are accessible via an HD antenna in some areas.
+The primary television station in Asheville is WLOS Channel 13, an affiliate of ABC with MyNetworkTV on its second digital subchannel.
+Studios for WLOS are in Biltmore Park and a transmitter for the station is on Mount Pisgah as of 2024.
+Other stations licensed to Asheville include WUNF, a PBS (UNC-TV) member station on Channel 33 and CW owned-and-operated station WYCW on Channel 62.
+Asheville is also served by the Upstate South Carolina stations of WYFF Channel 4 (NBC), WSPA-TV Channel 7 (CBS), WHNS-TV Channel 21 (FOX), WMYA Channel 40 (Dabl) and W41BQ Channel 41 (3ABN).
+PBS member stations from the Upstate of South Carolina (via South Carolina Educational Television) are generally not carried on cable systems in the North Carolina portion of the DMA, though are accessible via an HD antenna in some areas.

 The Asheville Citizen-Times is Asheville's daily newspaper, which covers most of Western North Carolina.
 The Mountain Xpress is the largest weekly in the area, covering arts and politics in the region.
 The Asheville Daily Planet is a monthly paper.
 Asheville Watchdog is an online-only publication.